 Far too many people seem to think that DWI charges are minor legal issues.
 Nothing could be farther from the truth.
 The state of New Jersey, its law enforcement, its judges, and its prosecutors all take DWI offenses seriously, often doling out the maximum punishment, even to those who have no previous criminal record.
 Law enforcement may even play into the perception that DWI offenses are no big deal in the hopes of getting you to incriminate yourself.
 Don’t fall victim to these ploys and waive your rights!
 As soon as you’re arrested or cited for a DWI offense, you should ask for an attorney and not speak to anyone until you’ve consulted with your attorney.

 A run-of-the-mill public defender isn’t going to do much to aid you in negotiating the legal system and beating the DWI charge in court.
 These civil servants, while legally attorneys just like private, paid defense counsel, do not have a specific area of expertise or the ability to devote hours, even days of their time to researching precedent and ensuring that you receive a rigorous defense.
 Their case load likely includes dozens of kinds of offenses, and while they will do their best for you, their best isn’t the best available.
-Hiring your own experienced DWI defense attorney, like the team at Lukach Law, is the best way to mount a thorough defense and minimize the impact of DWI charges on your life.
+Hiring your own experienced DWI defense attorney, like the team at the Law Offices Of Stephen Lukach III, is the best way to mount a thorough defense and minimize the impact of DWI charges on your life.

 The penalties for DWI charges are steep, even for those with no criminal history.
 They include fines, mandatory alcohol education classes, prison time, community service, and even the installation of an Interlock device in your vehicle (after your regain your license).
 Most DWI offenders lose their driving privileges.
 Initially, the loss of your license could be for as little as a month to three months, but repeat offenders can lose their license for an entire decade!